 Congratulations to Park Center alumni (pictured left to right) Cole Beattie, Jonathan Marsyla, Minh Tong and Jailia Yang for achieving this honor.

 The IB Diploma Programme is an academically challenging opportunity for high school juniors and seniors that prepares students for success at university and beyond.
-To earn the diploma, students must complete course work and exams in six areas, give back to their community through service-learning projects totaling 150 hours, and write a 4,000-word essay.
+To earn the diploma, students must complete course work and exams in six areas, give back to their community through service-learning projects totaling approximately 150 hours, and write a 4,000-word essay.

 Many colleges and universities offer college credits to students with IB Diplomas, which allow scholars to save money on tuition and potentially graduate earlier than their peers.
 Students with IB Diplomas are highly regarded by colleges and universities because they:

 - Contribute a global perspective to current events;

 - Have given back to their communities through volunteerism and community service;

 - Study the language, history and arts of diverse cultures, and approach problems from multiple perspectives;